 Instructions:

-- Add vegetables; stir; lower heat to medium; and cook for about 7 minutes, shorter if you like them crunchy.
-Keep in mind that you'll be cooking them longer later.
+- Add 1 teaspoon oil to the same skillet.
+Add onion, carrots, bell pepper, and celery.
+Stir, and lower heat to medium.
+Cook for about 7 minutes, shorter if you like them crunchy.
+(Keep in mind that you'll be cooking them longer with the sauce.)

-- While vegetables are cooking whisk together the sauce ingredients; set aside.
+- While vegetables cook, whisk together sauce ingredients; set aside.

 Tips

-The chili oil does not make this dish hot, not at all noticeable.
-I only the taste the tiny bit of heat when I taste only the sauce by itself.
-Feel free to add more if you'd like.
+The chili oil does not make this dish hot.
+Feel free to add more if you desire.

 This was simply A-M-A-Z-I-N-G!
 My husband and I truly enjoyed this recipe, thank you so much!